 - change of training organisation

 - transfer of the training contract from one employer to another (either temporarily or permanently)

 - sale or change of ownership of the employer's business

 - change of qualification

 - suspension of the training contract

 - cancellation of the training contract.

-A number of these amendments can be done through myApprenticeship, an online self-service website which allows apprentices and trainees to securely view and easily initiate changes to their training contract.
+A number of these amendments can be done through myApprenticeship, an online self-service website which allows you to securely view and easily initiate changes to your training contract.

-Once an apprentice or trainee and the employer agree that the apprentice or trainee has successfully completed all the requirements of the training plan, they can commence the completion process with the training organisation.
+Once you and your employer agree that you have successfully completed all the requirements of the training plan, you can start the completion process with the training organisation.

-Cancelling the training contract (and therefore the apprenticeship or traineeship) may be necessary.
+Cancelling the training contract may be necessary.
 However, cancellation should be used as a last resort, where the reasons are due to issues such as communication breakdown or behavioural.
-If parties do not both agree to cancel the training contract, an application should be made to the department for a decision.
+If you and your employer do not both agree to cancel the training contract, an application should be made to us for a decision.